Physics

 Q. Wen, Associate Professor, Ph.D., Brown University.
 Experimental biophysics, mechanical properties of tissue cells and biological materials, cell-ECM interactions.

-R. Zekavat, Professor; Ph.D., Colorado state University.
+R. Zekavat, Professor; Ph.D., Colorado State University.
 Wireless Localization and Communications, Propagation Channel Modeling, Statistical Signal Processing, Sensor Data Analysis and Machine Learning.

 A. Zozulya, Professor; Ph.D., Lebedev Physics Institute.
 Nonlinear optics, photorefractive materials, atom pipes.